 4 Cool View From the Top

 4 Cool View From the TopMount Mitchell State ParkSee on map

 At 6,684 feet, Mount Mitchell is the highest peak in the East and offers views of up to 80 miles on a clear day.
 Part of a nearly 2,000-acre state park, Mount Mitchell is off the Blue Ridge Parkway at Milepost 355 in Burnsville.
 You can camp, hike, picnic, horseback ride, tour the exhibit hall or take part in an educational program, all while enjoying temperatures that are usually 10 to 30 degrees cooler than downtown Asheville, 35 miles away.

 5 Enjoy Mile-High BreezesGrandfather MountainSee on map

-Stop to enjoy the cool mountain air as you cross Mile High Swinging Bridge, a 228-foot suspension bridge in Linville, which spans an 80-foot chasm at more than 1 mile in elevation.
-Take in the inspirational vistas stretching out for miles in every direction from one of the highest peaks in the Blue Ridge Mountains or hike one of 11 trails varying in difficulty from a gentle walk in the woods to a rigorous trek across rugged peaks.
+Stop to enjoy the cool mountain air as you cross Mile High Swinging Bridge, a 228-foot suspension bridge in Linville, which spans an 80-foot chasm at more than one mile in elevation.
+Take in the inspirational vistas stretching out for miles in every direction from one of the highest peaks in the Blue Ridge Mountains, or hike one of 11 trails varying in difficulty from a gentle walk in the woods to a rigorous trek across rugged peaks.

 6 Go Underground